Wet Room Bathroom Designs

-Benefit: A Taste of the High Life
+Benefit: Wet Rooms Offer a Taste of the High Life

 Before they made their way into the home, wet rooms were first used in luxurious resorts as a way to treat guests to a lavish, all-encompassing bathing experience.
 In keeping with their origins, wet rooms usually have a slick, minimalist design and spacious layout that can make your bathroom feel like it’s straight out of a five-star hotel!
 Having such a high-end addition to your home will definitely increase its appeal to buyers, however, a word of advice: if you don’t plan on including a bath tub in your wet room, make sure that you have one elsewhere in your home.
 Real estate experts recommend having at least one tub to keep the property attractive to families.

-Potential Drawback: Possibly Pricey
+Potential Drawback: Wet Rooms Are Possibly Pricey

 As you may have already guessed, a wet room remodel typically costs a bit more than a traditional bathroom remodel.
 The price difference can range from just a few dollars more per square foot, to several thousand dollars more for the total project cost.
 The component that has the most impact on final price is the finish, with homeowners who choose to have their wet room tiled from top to bottom paying the most.
 For a more cost-effective option, consider using a different non-porous finish for some or all of the wall, such as our DuraBath material which is completely waterproof and mold/mildew resistant.

-Benefit: Convenient to Clean
+Benefit: It’s Convenient to Clean Wet Rooms

 Let’s be honest: nobody enjoys cleaning the bathroom, so the faster it can be done, the better.
 Since wet rooms have fewer fittings and fixtures than a traditional bathroom, there are fewer places for filth to hide, making them much easier to clean.
 Simply mop the floor and wipe down surfaces, and you’re finished!
 You might also consider choosing a wall-hung toilet and a floating sink to keep the floor completely free from obstacles and clutter.
 If you have children, a wet room also means that they can splish-splash to their heart’s content during bath time without you having to worry about what’s getting wet.

-Potential Drawback: Space Constraints
+Potential Drawback: Wet Rooms Have Space Constraints

 Wet room remodels are most popular in roomy bathrooms, such as the master bath, as they give homeowners maximum design freedom, and the spaciousness contributes to the luxury of the room.
 However, with a little creativity, it’s still possible to turn a small or medium-sized bathroom into a wet room.
 Think about what can be eliminated or altered to free up space.
 Can the bathtub be removed?
 What about built-in or recessed storage?
 More wall-mounted fixtures?
 By carefully planning with a design consultant, you can create a functional, practical, and visually appealing wet room that fits your unique vision.

-Benefit: Better Accessibility
+Benefit: Wet Rooms Offer Better Accessibility

 At a time when 87% of adults age 65+ want to stay in their current home as they grow older, upgrading to a more accessible bathroom is a smart investment.
 Wet rooms have no curb, door track, or barrier to entry when bathing, so they’re more accessible to those who use mobility aids, such as a walker or wheelchair.
 Plus, if you opt for slip-resistant flooring such as our patented DuraGard technology, you’ll have peace of mind knowing that everyone who uses your bathroom is sure-footed and safe.
 If you choose to stay put, your new bathroom will suit your needs as you age, and if you choose to sell your home, the accessibility aspect will make it more appealing to potential buyers.

-Potential Drawback: Excess Moisture
+Potential Drawback: Wet Rooms Have Excess Moisture

 Although the name “wet room” says it all, some homeowners don’t plan for how they’ll handle the additional moisture until it’s too late.
 Nonwaterproofed items such as towels and toilet paper must be situated so that they’re clear of any potential splash back from the shower.
 And without any kind of barrier to hold steam in, wet rooms can be damp and humid after a shower.
 To protect moisture-sensitive items (makeup, medicine, electronics, etc.) consider a smart storage solution such as covered basket shelves or a stylish contemporary vanity.
 You might also think about installing an extractor fan to remove unwanted moisture as quickly as possible.
 If you’re concerned about getting water everywhere, you can also elect to include a dry zone.
 A glass panel can effectively separate the two zones without breaking up the visual flow of the space.